reugalabf/OpenWeatherAPI4Pharo/README.md

 ---
 This is a client for the some of the API published by OpenWeatherMap such as:OneCall and currentWeather.

 Please visit https://openweathermap.org/ to learn more about the available APIs and to get a valid key.
-The key is required to call the API and it is required by the OpenWeatherMapClient.
+The key is required to call the API.

-Example
+## Example

 ``` |client|
 client :=  OpenWeatherMapClient withSettings: ((Dictionary new) at:#key put:'---your-key---'; yourself).